marko-knoebl/slides/src/sections/react-redux/02-react-redux-en.md

 ## Presentational and Container Components

-- presentational components: "Ordinary" React components (reusable)
+- presentational components: "ordinary" React components (reusable)
-- container components: Have access to the redux store / are connected with the Redux store
+- container components: Have access to the redux store / are connected to the Redux store

 ## React-Redux: < Provider >